jarischaefer/docker-librenms/README.md

 This is a generic docker container for [LibreNMS](http://www.librenms.org/).

-The container runs nginx 1.13+ with HTTP/2 support and PHP 7.2 FPM with [OPCache](http://php.net/manual/en/book.opcache.php) and [rrdcached](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html) for maximum performance.
+The container runs nginx 1.15+ with HTTP/2 support and PHP 7.2 FPM with [OPCache](http://php.net/manual/en/book.opcache.php) and [rrdcached](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html) for maximum performance.

-## Basic commands to run the container
+## Running the container

+The examples below do not cover all of the available configuration options, check the appropriate section in the docs for a complete list.

+### Linked database container

+In the example below the linked container is named `my-database-container` and its alias inside the container is `db`.
+Make sure `DB_HOST` matches the alias if you intend to modify it.

 	docker run \
 		-d \